AllPoland/ArcViewer/README.md

 - **Chroma support** with Chroma colored light events and objects, as well as lightID, Chroma ring spins/zooms, and Chroma laser speed events

 - **Basic modded map support** displaying precision placement through Mapping Extensions and Noodle Extensions

-## Planned Features
-These features aren't included yet, but are very likely to be added in the future.

-- 360/90 degree gamemode support (currently just displays as a regular map without rotation events)

 ## Unplanned Features
 These features aren't included, and most likely never will be.
 If you ask for these I will unceremoniously tell you no.